wbreeze/transmigration/docs/index.md

 1. Initialize MacBook with iCloud account and passkey
     * If iCloud restores the computer, all the better
 1. Change the iCloud password to something other than the passkey
-1. I use `umask 0002` at the top of my `.bash_profile` to enable write access to groups, by default, on new files.
-This allows me to share my HomeBrew installations across multiple users on the same machine.
 1. Install brew, git
 1. Clone this repository to get the scripts
 1. Install keepassx, gpg